CODARcode/Chimbuko/README.md

 Chimbuko enables the comparison of different runs at high and low levels of metric granularity.
 Chimbuko provides this capability in both offline and online (in-situ) modes.
-Because capturing performance metrics can quickly escalate in volume and provenance can be highly verbose, Chimbuko includes a data reduction module.
+Because capturing performance metrics can quickly escalate in volume and provenance can be highly verbose, Chimbuko plan to include a data reduction module.
 The framework is intended to be used first in offline mode so that a user can determine what metrics are of interest to their case, and then in online